jared-ruiz/openai-assistant-test/learning_log.md

 docker run optisigns_test
 ```

 I immediately hit a road block with my python scripts.
-I initially was not creating them as function and simply as entire files to just be ran in command line.
+I initially was not creating them as functions but simply as entire files to just be ran in command line.
 I had to systematically go back and adjust my work to allow for a main.py function to run everything I needed in one go.
 I revisited my assistant_create.py file and returned it's assistant_id to then pass into the assistant_run.py and so on.
 Things fell into place like puzzle pieces and after rerunning a few times and researching the errors I received, my docker file built fully.

 What I was curious about during this process was how to handle my environment variables like my API key for instance.
-I utilized initially to build and test but I am new to this service so Docker once again proved to be a really helpful tool.
+I utilized it initially to build and test but I am new to this service so Docker once again proved to be a really helpful tool.
 I learned from the Docker documentation that the ENV variable is essentially utilized like a local .env file and can run immediately so long as the user inputs their API key in the Dockerfile before building.
 > [ENV in Docker](https://docs.docker.com/compose/how-tos/environment-variables/envvars-precedence/)

 I also was able to reference my Day 1 studying about the [pip freeze feature](#notes-for-virtual-environment-management) to build my requirements.txt file easily.